22.214.171.124 Death of Partner

 Executor fails to lodge returns

-If the executor of the estate has not lodged the tax returns by 30 June of the lodgement year then no further reconciliation takes place and any interim reconciliation outcome becomes the final reconciliation outcome.
+For FTB, if the executor of the estate has not lodged the tax returns by 30 June of the lodgement year then no further reconciliation takes place and any interim reconciliation outcome becomes the final reconciliation outcome.

 Income to be used when partner dies during an income year